jasonchandler3245643/StatsProjectOne/Monte Carlo Door Game/README.md

 **Four Java files:**<br>
 1. **DoorGame** runs the game and keeps track of the wins.
 It uses an array of length 3 to keep track of each Door.
 Each game randomly assigns the winning door and the player's door.
-Then, typical games continue by checking if the player's door is winning.
+Then, typical games continue by checking if the player's Door is winning.
 Alternatively, the game will reveal a dud door and give the player the opprotunity to swap their door if true is passed through the constructor.
 The player will always swap their door if true is passed through its run method; the player will stick if false is passed.<br>